-If, during play time, your child expresses a desire to help an endangered species, remember that children can inspire great action if given the opportunity.
+If your child ever expresses a desire to help an endangered species, by all means encourage them!
+Remember that children can inspire great action if given the opportunity.

 Learning why wombats needs to be saved